bahiirwa/blank-gateway-for-woocommerce/Readme.md

-# ZENGAPAY for WooCommerce
+# BLANKPAY for WooCommerce

-ZENGAPAY for Woocommerce allows you to accept payment on your Woocommerce store via Mobile Money (Airtel, MTN) with your blankpay account.
+BLANKPAY for Woocommerce allows you to accept payment on your Woocommerce store via Mobile Money (Airtel, MTN) with your blankpay account.

 ## License
 License: GPLv2 or later